dali-lab/build/milestones/week05/high-fidelity-mockups.md

 **Teamwork and Feedback**: the more solid your style guide is, the better time you'll have in splitting up pages to divide and conquer.
 Don't be afraid to over-share your progress (especially half-baked ideas) to stay on the same page with the other designer(s).

-    1. Consolidate your designs into *ONE (1) Figma project*.
+1. Consolidate your designs into **ONE (1) Figma project**.
 This means one URL, one link, one source of truth for all designs and designers on the project.
 This will help with file management, comments, and with Zeplin.
   * Use shared symbols wherever possible to minimize work down the line when updating elements.
-    2. Keep all process artboards in this Figma project - just make a note that it is *PROCESS* somewhere at the top of that area, and move it to the side.
+2. Keep all process artboards in this Figma project - just make a note that it is **PROCESS** somewhere at the top of that area, and move it to the side.
 This will help you explain how you arrived at a solution, if asked about a particular approach.
-    3. On the pages that you want to share and get feedback on, mark them with a *FOR FEEDBACK* section.
+3. On the pages that you want to share and get feedback on, mark them with a **FOR FEEDBACK** section.
 4. Then next to or below each page you want feedback on, write a few comments to help the reviewer understand:
-       * What you feel is working on this page / what you’re happy about :smile:
+  * What you feel is working on this page / what you’re happy about
-       * What you feel needs work on this page :flushed:
+  * What you feel needs work on this page
-       * A question or two for another designer to help you with (can be UX or UI related) :thinking_face:
+  * A question or two for another designer to help you with (can be UX or UI related)
      * i.e. “I’m not sure if this is the best treatment of these elements” or “I can’t seem to find the right shade of green”
 5. When showing the work, use the “Play” feature (top right) to make the pages nice and large for your reviewer and then use the “*comment - C*” button (top left) to leave a specific note in a specific place

 ## Integrate Designs with Zeplin